Rookout/docs/docs/breakpoints-status.md

 - #### (Node) No Source Maps
   You are using a transpiled application.
 Try using a minimal transpile level, or set it to a recent version of Node.js.
   Check out the Rookout [source map support section](node-setup.md#transpiling-and-source-maps).

+## Pending

+`Pending` status indicates that the breakpoint has not been applied to any of your applications.
+This could mean one of the following:

+- #### No Application instances
+  The breakpoint could not be applied as no application instance matches the current filter.
+  This could mean one of the following:
+  - The Rookout SDK has not been installed.
+  - The Rookout SDK has been installed, but the application cannot connect to the Rookout service.
+  - The application can connect to the Rookout service, but is excluded by the current filter definition.
+  - The application is a serverless application, that only spins up on demand.

+- #### Wrong Source File
+  The source file you used the set the breakpoint is not loaded in any of the applications in the current filter.

+- #### (JVM) No Code
+  You have set the breakpoint on a line that has no executable code associated with it.

+- #### (JVM) No Debug Information
+  You have compiled your classes without debug information.
+  Click [here](jvm-setup#debug-information) for more information.

+- #### (Node) No Source Maps
+  You are using a transpiled application without including [source maps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map).
+  Check out the Rookout [source map support section](node-setup.md#transpiling-and-source-maps).

+- #### (Python/Node) Code is in a Dependency
+  You are debugging a package deployed as a dependency.
+This requires setting up your source repository [accordingly](source-repos.md#debugging-packages).

+- #### (Python/Node) Different File Layout
+  File paths are changed between source repository and deployment.
+This requires setting up your source repository [accordingly](source-repos.md#source-path-matching).

+## Disabled

+`Disabled` status occurs when the breakpoint was disabled due to limits.
+These include limits applied by the user for that specific breakpoint (e.g. time limit / hit limit).

+To see more information on the reason why the breakpoint was disabled, right click on the breakpoint and select status.

+You can re-enable the breakpoint (by reseting the limit counter) through right clicking on the breakpoint and selecting `Enable`.

 ## Error